Monday - Friday 9am - 5pm

 It is important to teach your children how to behave in public.
 One of the first, and perhaps most difficult lessons, is to sit still and stay quiet at public events.
 You can experience success if you make sure your child is ready, prepare your child beforehand, keep them entertained, and have activities for them to do so they do not get bored.
 Keeping children quiet at events and in public in general can be difficult but there are a few things to keep in mind which can help you out.

 The most challenging age to deal with at events is in between when you hold your baby and when your toddler is able to sit upright and play.
 You may wish to forgo taking your child to events at this age.
 Additional, since toddlers have very short attention spans, are impulsive, and love to be active, it is challenging to get them to sit still and be quiet at events.
 If you try to take your child to events before they are able to handle it, you are asking for frustration and failure.
 However, you know your own child best and can make the determination as to when they are ready.

-It is important that you let your little one know beforehand what behavior you expect.
-A good method is to start at home having a quiet time.
+It is important that you let your little one know beforehand what behaviour you expect.
+A good method is to start at home having quiet time.
 Sit with your child quietly on a sofa and give them a toy to play with or a book to look at.
 Initially, your child may stay there for less than a minute.
 When they get up, bring them back to the sofa, sit them down, and give them the toy or book again.
 If they get up, let them go the first time.
 Try to increase the amount of time they sit next to you until they seem comfortable doing so.
 You may wish to give them a bite size treat to nibble on while they sit.